Why choose Counsellor Dean Richardson?

 And then you found me @ LGBTCoupleCounselling.co.uk ~ based in Havant Counselling, Hampshire (UK).

 Hi!
 I’m Dean Richardson.
-I’m a qualified and experienced (18+ years) couples counsellor who is not only a gay man, but who also studies the specific psychological and therapeutic needs of Lesbian and Gay Couple Relationships addressed in Couple Counselling.
+I’m a qualified and experienced (19+ years) counsellor who is not only a gay man, but who also studies the specific psychological and therapeutic needs of Lesbian and Gay Couple Relationships, which can be addressed effectively in Couple Counselling.

 Specialist Areas of Counselling